As Al Rushbow said to you yesterday, on Monday he will be back and things get back to normal around here, but it is Friday and it is Open Line Friday.

 Your point about this spill.

-Yes, but answering, but Ryan, but Ryan, seriously, Ryan.
+But Ryan, but Ryan, seriously, Ryan.

-Um my point about shallow drilling.
+My point about shallow drilling.

-I made the point, I'll make it again to you, that the environmentalists have pushed us into this.
+I'll make it again to you, that the environmentalists have pushed us into this.

 It's not an uncommon thing.

-There's several years Here's the point, Ryan.
+Here's the point, Ryan.

-Nowadays those spills in shallow water are contained because the caps are above water level.
+Nowadays, those spills in shallow water are contained because the caps are above water level.

 The environmentalists have pushed us out.

-But you must uh also concede to me that so have these oil companies, because there's much larger oil reserves in the deep water drilling.
+But you must also concede to me that so have these oil companies, because there's much larger oil reserves in the deep water drilling.

 They also wanted it.

-It wasn't just environmental they also wanted it.
+It wasn't just environmental.

 I'm sorry?

-I I think if they are going to do it, we need to hold them to a certain standard because uh of then I I'm for a free market, I'm for people wanting to make money.
+I think if they are going to do it, we need to hold them to a certain standard because I'm for a free market.

-BP or uh many other oil.
+BP or many other oil resources.

-Now do you do you not think, Ryan, Ryan Ryan, do you not think that when you're doing highly involved technical things, particularly five thousand or more below feet below the ocean.
+Do you not think, Ryan, do you not think that when you're doing highly involved technical things, particularly 5,000 or more feet below the ocean, are you not open to the idea that accidents happen?

-I understand that costs more.
+I understand that.

-I'm saying, unless the giants bill happen, they don't really have to care that much about what happens to our industry of fishing or the environment.
+I'm saying, unless a giant spill happens, they don't really have to care that much about what happens to our industry of fishing or the environment, because the bottom line is they need to make money.

 I think you got the point.